Saml1211/visio-temp-file-remover/docs/installation.md

 This guide will help you install and use the Visio Temp File Remover GUI application.
 This tool helps find and remove corrupted Visio temporary files that can cause errors in Microsoft Visio environments.

 ## System Requirements
-- Windows operating system (Windows 7 or later)
+- Windows operating system (Windows 10 or later recommended)
-- Python 3.6 or higher
+- Python 3.8 or higher
 - PowerShell (included with Windows)

 ## Installation Options